i05nagai/memorandum/language/english_speaking.md

     * The room started spinning and I felt faint
 * neighbourhood
     * It only goes through the neighborhoods that've gotten too expensive for students to live in
+* vicinity
+    * the area immediately surrounding sth
+    * there are many stores in the vicinity where she can shop
+    * an area of low pressure off the southeast coast will keep some rain showers in the vicinity of the coastline
+    * in the vicinity of sth
+        * approximately the stated amount
+        * the price for a house here is the vicinity of 450,00 dollars
 * account for
     * Solar cells account for less than 1% of the world's electricity production
 * Recent technological improvement, however, may boost this figure.